 Some of the questions your supplier qualification process should be asking about your SaaS and MSP suppliers include:

-- What is required for qualifying a suppliers providing SaaS or an MSP?
+What is required for qualifying suppliers providing SaaS or an MSP?

-ISO certification, SOC reports, and the CSA STAR registry are supplier evaluation tools you can use supplier qualification and monitoring.
-When you use these tools, make sure that you ask open ended questions instead of close-ended questions.
+ISO certification, SOC reports, and the CSA STAR registry are supplier evaluation tools you can use for supplier qualification and monitoring.
+When you use these tools, make sure that you ask open-ended questions instead of close-ended questions.
 Our webinar on supplier qualification provides several examples of how to convert your “antique” yes/no questions into value-added questions.

-- Privacy Sheild Certification to EU-U.S. Privacy Shield or Swiss-U.S. Privacy Shield
+Privacy Shield Certification to EU-U.S. Privacy Shield or Swiss-U.S. Privacy Shield

 Additional cybersecurity, software validation, and supplier quality resources